Your compass for practical change management.

 Changemethod is a change management methodology that supports the successful implementation of organization change projects and programs.
 There are 3 core types of content contained which comprise the methodology: processes, roles and deliverables:

-Processes define what you need to and how to do it.
 Each area of best practice breaks down into a group of individual processes.
 Each process, in turn, breaks down into a sequence of steps to follow to complete the process and create the associated deliverables.

 The ‘Shared Change Purpose’ best practice area, for example, breaks down into the following processes: